Meet the Lawyers of Kuzyk Personal Injury & Car Accidents Lawyers (VIDEO)

 BILL MARTINEZ:

 Robert Ryan is with us right now.
-He’s a Los Angeles-area attorney Kuzyk law who has built a successful practice litigating in state and federal courts throughout California after rising to membership at a Beverly Hills-based complex litigation boutique.
+He’s a Los Angeles-area attorney Kuzyk Personal Injury & Car Accidents Lawyers who has built a successful practice litigating in state and federal courts throughout California after rising to membership at a Beverly Hills-based complex litigation boutique.
 Robert made the life-altering decision 15 years ago to refocus his practice on representing only individuals injured or killed in accidents.
 Robert, good to have you with us on Bill Martinez Live, how are you?

 ROBERT RYAN: